HL7/fhircast-docs/input/pagecontent/3-6-3-DiagnosticReport-update.md

 #### Number of Entries in Transaction Bundle

-Refer to Content Sharing for more information.
+Refer to Number of Entries in Transaction Bundle in [Content Sharing](https://hl7.org/fhir/uv/fhircast/2024May/2-10-ContentSharing.html) for more information.

 #### Examples